ConRoXP/databases_1_2_sql_uniwa/README.md

 • Distributed databases

 **Lab**:
-The lab expands on the usage of SQL from the previous course again with 3 assignments.
+The lab expands on the usage of SQL from the previous course with 5 assignments.